 We recommend quantitating ChIP DNA with the most sensitive method available, taking into account the low amount of DNA that is often available.
 Fluorescent dye-binding assays such as PicoGreen or Qubit offer high accuracy, assuming precise pipetting.
 The Bioanalyzer and High Sensitivity chips can also give good quantitation, and allow you to check the size and purity of your sample.

-Illumina’s proprietary method ensures ligation of two different adapters in the required orientation to opposing ends of a DNA fragment.
+Illumina’s proprietary method ensures ligation of 2 different adapters in the required orientation to opposing ends of a DNA fragment.
 PCR selects for these and finalizes the construct ready for hybridizing onto the flow cell surface.
 Adapter sequences can be determined by sequencing the ligation fragments, but sequence information alone is not sufficient to uncover the method.